 Mardi Gras Upriver!

 Grand Parade

-The Krewe of Hebe Grand Parade finally started out with the presentation of the flags.
-In light of the world that we live in today, it was moving to see representatives from our armed forces flying the colors high.
-We got a few views from the parade itself, and then photos of some of the floats and other parade antics.
+After the Motorcycle Parade, the Krewe of Hebe Grand Parade starts out with the presentation of the flags.
+In light of the world that we live in today, it is always moving to see representatives from our armed forces flying the colors high.

-When it was all over, we had a couple of commerative plastic cups, a pocket full of doubloons, and many strings of beads around our necks.
-It was a great parade, and we thoroughly loved participating in it!
+When it is all over, we usually have a couple of commerative plastic cups, a pocket full of doubloons, and many strings of beads around our necks.
+It is always a great parade, and we thoroughly loved participating in it!

+Mardi Gras Upriver!